Spatiotemporal analysis of electrophysiological data

 We also investigated another spatiotemporal aspect of neural dynamics: the occurrence of propagating waves.
 We reviewed experiments on propagating activity in thalamus and neocortex across various levels of anesthesia and stimulation conditions, as well as computational models .
 Some discrepancies between experiments can be explained by the "network state", which differs vastly between anesthetized and awake conditions.
 This hypothesis was investigated in a network model displaying different states and investigate their effect on the spatial structure of self-sustained and externally driven activity.
 Indeed, the models showed that the occurence of propagation very sensitively depends on network state .

-The presence of propagating waves in the awake and aroused brain was investigated more recently , in collaboration with Frederic Chavane (INT, Marseille).
+The presence of propagating waves in the awake and aroused brain was further investigated in collaboration with Frederic Chavane (INT, Marseille) .
 By combining voltage-sensitive dye (VSD) recordings of neuronal activity in awake monkey visual cortex, with a novel detection method based on the phase latency maps, we could show that not only propagating waves are present in the visual cortex, but nearly all visual stimuli evoke a propagating wave.
-There are also waves occurring spontaneously, and the interaction between these noisy spontaneous waves with those evoked by sensory stimuli constitute a fascinating perspective for future research.
+There are also waves occurring spontaneously, and the interaction between these noisy spontaneous waves with those evoked by sensory stimuli constitute a fascinating perspective for future research, as we reviewed recently .

-More recently, we investigated the spatiotemporal distribution of unit and local field potentials in parallel in human and monkey, by using Utah-array recordings [23, 24].
+We also investigated the spatiotemporal distribution of unit and local field potentials in parallel in human and monkey, by using Utah-array recordings [23, 24].
 We found that the excitatory and inhibitory cells are perfectly balanced, at different scales, in both wake and sleep states .
-We also investigated how fast oscillations (beta and gamma frequencies) are organized in space and time.
+We also investigated how fast oscillations (beta and gamma frequencies) are organized in space and time .
 We found that mostly inhibitory neurons are active during these oscillations, in wake and sleep states.
-Surprisingly, the largest spatiotemporal coherence was found in slow-wave sleep.
+Surprisingly, the largest spatiotemporal coherence was found in slow-wave sleep, and among inhibitory cells.
 These results suggest that inhibitory cells are dominantly involved in the genesis of beta and gmma oscillations, as well as in the organization of their large-scale coherence in the awake and sleeping brain.

 Babloyantz, A. and Destexhe, A., Low dimensional chaos in an instance of epileptic seizure.
 Proc.
 Natl.
 Acad.
 Sc.
 USA 83: 3513-3517 , 1986. (see abstract)